nusofthq/avchat-documentation/_includes/overview.md

 * [Leaseweb - VPS servers starting at €5/month](https://www.leaseweb.com/cloud/public/virtual-server)
 * [DigitalOcean - VPS servers starting at $5/month](https://www.digitalocean.com/?refcode=cd50d47eef55)

-Each media server has it's own installation instructions but we can install a media server for you through our [Media Server Installation Service ($99)](http://avchat.net/services#installms).
+Each media server has it's own installation instructions.
+We can also install a media server for you, on your server, through our [Media Server Installation Service ($99)](http://avchat.net/services#installms).

+**Media server porvided by us**

 We're also offering [VPS servers with Red5 pre-installed](http://avchat.net/hosting) and configured for AVChat starting with $14.99/month.
-We use servers in San Francisco, New York, Amsterdam, Singapore and more.
+We can use servers in Toronto, San Francisco, New York, London, Amsterdam, Frankfurt and Singapore.